 Inspecting residential pools

-Residential pools must be inspected every three years
+Residential pools must be inspected every 3 years

-Territorial authorities are responsible for ensuring residential pools are inspected in a three-year cycle to check whether they continue to comply with the Act.
-Periodic inspections do not apply to small heated pools if a compliant cover is used as the residential pool barrier.
+Territorial authorities are responsible for ensuring residential pools are inspected in a 3-year cycle to check whether they continue to comply with the Building Act.
+Periodic inspections do not apply to small heated pools with a safety cover that complies with the:

 An inspection is required every third anniversary of when the pool received its code compliance certificate.
-The inspection must occur, at the latest, six months after that anniversary.
+The inspection must occur, at the latest, 6 months after that anniversary.

 The following are available on the Legislation website: